Serving Kentucky's Schools and Student Athletes Since 1917

 Print

 On average, KY K-12 schools get four billion attempted cyberattacks each year.
-However, during the past 20 months of the pandemic, the number of attempted cyberattacks on KY K-12 schools has significantly increased above that four billion.
+However, during the past 20 months of the pandemic, the number of attempted cyberattacks on KY K-12 schools has significantly increased above four billion.
 Given all the new federal relief funds coming to K-12 to help address the pandemic, it is anticipated by national cybersecurity experts, that K-12 will be getting 86% more attempted cyberattacks going forward over the next school year.

 Therefore, KDE will be taking measures and actions to further strengthen the KY K-12 cybersecurity defenses going forward.
-It is important to note that KDE will not do anything that weakens or compromises that cybersecurity defense given all its KY K-12 cloud-based instructional and administrative systems, used daily/hourly by KY K-12 schools, rely on a capable, reliable and stable KY K-12 Internet service.
+It is important to note that KDE will not do anything that weakens or compromises that cybersecurity defense given all its KY K-12 cloud-based instructional and administrative systems, used daily/hourly by KY K-12 schools, rely on a capable, reliable, and stable KY K-12 Internet service.

-Therefore, any technology enabled service that uses the KY K-12 Internet service from any KY K-12 public school and district office in KY, must work within the existing KY K-12 cybersecurity design.
+Therefore, any technology-enabled service that uses the KY K-12 Internet service from any KY K-12 public school and district office in KY must work within the existing KY K-12 cybersecurity design.
 That means the vendor marketing or selling their product to KY K-12 public schools must make the changes to their product to allow their product to work within that KY K-12 cybersecurity framework and should not be asking any district or the KDE to change or turn off any component of its cybersecurity defense design, so their product/service will work over the KY K-12 Internet service.

 1. Any game offered by PlayVS to school districts must work over the existing KY K-12 cybersecurity design framework of the KY K-12 Internet service in order to be played from a school facility;